7RU7H/CTFs/HackTheBox/Retired-Machines/CTF/CTF-Helped-Through.md

 ```
 https://stackoverflow.com/questions/9450446/how-do-i-use-a-c-style-for-loop-in-python

-THIS DOEES NOT WORK, but I learnt alot about LDAP injections and python reminders from doing this
+THIS DOES NOT WORK, but I learnt alot about LDAP injections and python reminders from doing this
 ```python
 import requests
 import logging as log